Restored Church of God: Church funding and the common doctrine

 The Restored Church of God adheres to the laws of tithing as explained in the Old Testament.
 This has allowed a relatively small organization to reach people around the world.
-Non-members, called Coworkers, freely give offerings to show their support of the work of the Restored Church of God.
+Non-members, called co-workers, freely give offerings to show their support of the work of the Restored Church of God.
 Another doctrine cited, called "Common" comes from the New Testament understanding that Christians should avoid excess and contribute out of their excess to support the work of the Church reaching millions around the world.
-This doctrine was first explained to the Church by David C. Pack in 2011, in a four-part sermon series titled “Christ’s Sayings—One Great Theme.”
+This doctrine was first explained to the Church by Pack in 2011, in a four-part sermon series titled “Christ’s Sayings—One Great Theme.”
 It was then revisited in his early 2014 two-part series, “How a Small Church Does Such Big Things.”
 RCG members are told to "sell all" and give their excess to support the work of RCG.